-Race Rules Competition
+Race Rules and Sanctions Event

 To participate in competition classes, the participant must represent a club that is a member of Svenska Friidrottsförbundet.